vrk-kpa/xroad-e2e-client/README.md

 ## report.pl

-This script will function with the monitoring client and will send graphs of the previous day's results.
+This script will function with the monitoring client and will send graphs of the previous day's results by email.
 Run the script with ./report.pl.
+Make sure you have an SMTP server configured.

 # About these scripts